Hearing Screening vs Hearing Test

 Sue was 16 months old when the speech therapist realized Sue was hearing impaired.
 However, the pediatrician did not want to give a referral because Sue had passed her newborn hearing screening.
 Testing revealed that Sue had been progressively losing her hearing in the last few months… and she now needed a cochlear implant!

 Ken was 14 years old when he came for his auditory assessment.
-I asked mom why she had not done so earlier when the report she brought indicated the speech therapist recommended doing so 10 years prior?
+I asked mom why she had not done so earlier, when the report she brought indicated the speech therapist recommended doing so 10 years prior?
 She responded that they had tested his hearing routinely in school throughout the years, as is standard practice.
 Sadly, mom thought a hearing screening was just as good as a hearing test.
+Unfortunately Ken had some residual hearing loss from a long history of middle ear fluid as well as an auditory processing disorder.
+Thankfully he had outgrown the middle ear fluid issue.
+Unfortunately, while he was developing language and learning to read his hearing was worse, resulting in poor development of his speech and language skills, including reading.

 A screening is designed to pick up an issue before it becomes a problem.